cinchcast/Fiber/README.md

 ### Usage

-`Class.noConflict()`
+`Fiber.noConflict()`

-Returns a reference to the Class object, and sets the `Class` variable to its previous owner.
+Returns a reference to the Fiber object, and sets the `Fiber` variable to its previous owner.